sushant-iit/Network-Ninja/Multithreaded Chat Server/readme.md

 	4. close                : Disconnects you from the server
 	5. Ctrl+C (client side) : Ends current chatting session (if present) and disconnects and terminates the client.
 	6. Ctrl+C (server side) : Ends all the chatting sessions and disconnects all the clients and terminates the server.

+**Note:** In the active chat session, any text except the above are treated as normal message.
+If you want to send encrypted messages, prepend message with *secure: \<message\>*

 <div align = "center">
 	<img src = "https://user-images.githubusercontent.com/59964272/156934296-32dc27bd-ac2c-48d0-8d8d-752726ec65d6.JPG" height=318 width=491>